Jorge Antonio: Association with Peronism

 However, in the 1970s Antonio was displaced by José López Rega, and when Perón returned to his country and was re-elected to the Presidency in 1973, Antonio opted to stay in Madrid.
-Except for a short stay in July 1974, on the occasion of the death of his mentor, Antonio did not return to Argentina until 1977.
+Except for a short stay in July 1974, to attend the funeral of his mentor, Antonio did not return to Argentina until 1977.

 He was also friend of Carlos Saúl Menem, under whose presidency he once again became an influential man in the Argentinian business world.
 He had introduced Menem, also the son of Syrians, to Perón in 1964, though Antonio later distanced himself from the colorful Menem, who abandoned much of the populist Peronist platform during his presidency, in the 1990s.

 Antonio died in 2007, a few months short of his 90th birthday.
 He had five children with his first wife Esmeralda, and three more were adopted in Spain.